earthai-tech/k-diagram/docs/source/user_guide/uncertainty.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Purpose:**
-This plot offers a dynamic view of how the **spatial pattern of
+This plot shows how the **spatial pattern of prediction uncertainty**
-prediction uncertainty** (interval width) evolves across **multiple time
+(interval width) evolves across **multiple time steps** (e.g., years) for
-steps** (e.g., years) for all locations simultaneously.
+all locations simultaneously.
 Unlike
-:func:`~kdiagram.plot.uncertainty.plot_model_drift`, which averages
+:func:`~kdiagram.plot.uncertainty.plot_model_drift` (which averages
-across locations for each horizon, this function plots each time step
+across space per horizon), each time step is a **concentric ring** so you
-as a distinct **concentric ring**, allowing direct comparison of the
-uncertainty "map" at different times.
+can compare uncertainty “maps” over time—useful in spatiotemporal settings
+and environmental applications :footcite:p:`Liu2024, Hong2025` and aligned
+with our polar analytics framework :footcite:p:`kouadiob2025`.
+For lead-time
+skill context and evaluation workflows, see :footcite:t:`Brady2021`; for
+discussion of evolving forecast distributions, see fan-chart literature
+:footcite:p:`Sokol2025`.

 **Mathematical Concept:**
 For each location :math:`j` and time step :math:`t`, the interval width